 Common Street Legal Requirements by Region

-If you live in the UK, regulations become even stricter: every motorcycle must pass the Ministry of Transport (MOT) test to be street legal, which means electrical systems like indicators, brake lights, and headlights must meet specific standards of visibility and functionality.
+In the UK, every motorcycle, including converted Cafe Racers, must pass the Ministry of Transport (MOT) test to be street legal.
+This test rigorously checks electrical systems like indicators, brake lights, and headlights for specific standards of visibility and functionality.
+Reflectors and license plate visibility are also non-negotiable requirements for an MOT test.

 Before beginning any modifications to your Cafe Racer, you must research local regulations carefully.
 Even minor requirements could make it illegal for your Cafe Racer to ride on public roads if a tiny detail goes overlooked; double-checking is better than facing hefty fines or an inspection failure!